cg-tuwien/Auto-Vk-Toolkit/docs/cmake.md

 ### Linux: Ubuntu

-No special settings are required on Linux: CLion can use the bundled cmake, you have to install the following packages on your system to get it work:
+No special settings are required on Linux.
+CLion can use the bundled cmake.
+The following packages have to be installed on your system:
 ```
 sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test
 sudo apt update && sudo apt install libassimp-dev g++-11